CastielWong/Laboratory/DataEngineering/Kafka/README.md

 - To process streams of events as they occur or retrospectively

-First of all, run `brew install kafka` install Kafka and Zookeeper via Homebrew locally.
+First of all, run `brew install kafka` install Kafka and ZooKeeper via Homebrew locally.

 ## Concept